yianc-uc/Uchicago-Midway-RCC-Tutorial/README.md

 This is a tutorial for using Uchicago Midway research computing center (RCC).

 *This tutorial was adapted from [RCC Website](https://rcc.uchicago.edu/docs/connecting/index.html).
+I will keep it short to provide you necessary information to interact with the computing cluster and run jobs on it.
 I highly recommend you to check out the website for detailed questions.*

 ## Connecting to RCC